qmmq182/emf-workflow-viewer/README.md

 ## Install

- - First must search and install a dependency vscode extension `Graphviz Interactive Preview` (author: tintinweb).
+ - Install this extension `emf-workflow-viewer`.
- - Then install this extension `emf-workflow-viewer`.
+ - There is a dependency vscode extension `Graphviz Interactive Preview` (author: tintinweb) should be installed automatically.
+If not search from the vscode extension market and manually install it.

 ## How to use